a1k7/VitYarthi-project/README.md

 python
 # LOCATE THIS LINE IN THE CODE:
-root_directory = Path.home() / "Library/CloudStorage/OneDrive-Personal/vit stuff"
+root_directory = Path.home() / "path"(Here, path is user specified as user can give the path of his/her folder which he/she wants to sort.)
 archive_spot = root_directory / "Old_Stored_Items"

 ### 3. Execution
+Save code as a plain text on your device.
-Navigate to the directory via your terminal and trigger the script: python sort_files.py
+Navigate to the directory via your terminal and trigger the script: python your_filename.py

 ### 4. 🧪 Instructions for Testing
 a)Mock Data Creation: Create a temporary folder and place a mix of files inside (e.g., a .jpg image, a .pdf document, and a .mp3 file).